Mark Book Builder

 Entering a Book Title and Author

-Choose Book > Edit Title and Author.
+Choose Book > Edit Metadata.
 A sheet opens to enter the book’s title, author, and unique identifier.
 If you have an ISBN number for your book, use that as the unique identifier.
 Click the Update Info button when you’re done to save the title and author.

 Choosing a Book Cover

-Choose Book > Edit Title and Author.
+Choose Book > Edit Metadata.
 A sheet opens.
 Click the Choose Cover File button to choose the cover image file.
 Click the Update Info button when you’re done to save the cover.

 Renaming a Chapter